qBioTurin/SIR/ReadME.md

 written by the user on a file.
 It takes as parameters:
 <ol>
   <li>A string which is the name of the function.</li>
-  <li>A set of real numbers; they will be passed to the function as its parameters
+  <li>A set of real numbers; they will be passed to the function as its parameters.
       in the same order they are written, and the user can write as many values he needs</li>
 </ol>